Grantto/debian_ocserv_tennfy/README.md

 # Use method

-server ip:   your vps ip + 999
+server ip:   your vps ip:999

 #Notes

 1. During the installation, it will require you input the username and password

-2. This script supports router tables
+2. This script supports router tables, you can use ip.cn or ipip.net to test your ip